The Bayesian Learning Rule: Deep-Learning Algorithms from the Bayesian Learning Rule

 where iterates $q_t(\vparam) = \gauss(\vparam|\vparam_t, \vS_t^{-1})$ are defined with precision matrix $\vS_t$ as a diagonal matrix with $\vs_t$ as the diagonal.
 The iterates converge to an optimal diagonal Gaussian candidate that optimizes \cref{eq:BayesP}.

 Similarly to OGN, the update \cref{eq:von_minibatch} can be modified to use the Gauss-Newton approximation \cref{eq:OGN_approx}, which is easier to implement and can also exploit the deep-learning tricks to find good solutions.
 The expectations can be implemented by a simple `weight-perturbation', where $\vepsilon_t \sim \gauss(\vepsilon| 0, \diag(\vs_t))$ (multiple samples can also be used).
 The resulting algorithm is referred to as variational OGN or VOGN by \citet{khan2018fast}) and is shown to match the performance of Adam and give better uncertainty estimates than both Adam, OGN, and other Bayesian alternatives \citep[Fig.~1]{osawa2019practical}.
 A version with the FIM of the log-likelihood is proposed in \citet{dnn2gp} (algorithm is called VOGGN).
-Variants that exploit Hessian structures using Kronecker-factored \citep{zhang2018noisy} and low-rank \citep{mishkin2018slang} are also considered.
-All these are natural-gradients methods, therefore BLR variants which enable uncertainty estimation in deep learning with scalable Gaussian candidates.
+Variants that exploit Hessian structures using Kronecker-factored \citep{zhang2018noisy} and low-rank \citep{mishkin2018slang} are also considered in the literature.

-\subsection{Binary neural networks}
+\subsection{Binary Neural Networks}

 Binary NNs have binary weights $\vparam \in \{-1,+1\}^P$, hence we need to consider another class of the candidate distributions than the Gaussian (we will choose Bernoulli).
 Binary NNs are natural candidates for resource-constrained applications, like mobile phones, wearable and IoT devices, but their training is challenging due to the binary weights for which gradients do not exists.
 Our Bayesian scheme solves this issue because gradients of the Bayesian objective are always defined with respect to the parameters of a Bernoulli distribution, turning a discrete problem into a continuous one.
 The discussion here is based on the results of \cite{meng2020training} who used the BLR to derive the BayesBiNN learning algorithm and connect it to the well known Straight-Through-Estimator (STE) \citep{bengio2013estimating}.